gotchoices/MyCHIPs/doc/learn-noise.md

   It sends a structure encrypted with the site A's public key, containing
     - The connection token;
     - The public key of site B;
-    - An object (certificate) containing contact information about User B1 including;
+    - An object (certificate) containing contact information about User B1 including its;
-      - CHIP ID
+      - CHIP Address
-      - Agent ID
-      - User's public Key
+      - Public Key
       - Name, address, email, other identifying data

   If site A can decrypt this message, and the token is still valid, it will: